Diane Abbott: 2017 general election

-Since 2017
+2017– 2023

 On 2 October 2019, Abbott became the first black MP at the dispatch box at Prime Minister's Questions.
 She served as a temporary stand-in for the Leader of the Opposition, Jeremy Corbyn, while First Secretary of State Dominic Raab stood in for Prime Minister Boris Johnson.

 Abbott was a supporter of Speaker of the House of Commons John Bercow, and defended him from bullying allegations made by David Leakey.
-She was re-elected at the snap 2019 general election.

 On 23 February 2020, Abbott said she would be standing down as Shadow Home Secretary and leaving the frontbench upon the election of a new Labour leader.
 She stood down on 5 April and was succeeded by Nick Thomas-Symonds.

 In April 2020, she was appointed to the Home Affairs Select Committee.

-In May 2021, she wrote in a Guardian article that if Labour was to lose the Batley and Spen by-election, Starmer should resign as Labour leader.
+In May 2021, she wrote in a Guardian article that if Labour were to lose the Batley and Spen by-election, Starmer should resign as Labour leader.
 She described the local elections as disappointing for Labour.
 Abbott criticised the shadow cabinet reshuffle later carried out by Keir Starmer.
 She told Sophy Ridge on Sky News that his demotion of Angela Rayner was "baffling".
-After the 2022 local elections, Abbott said that Keir Starmer should resign if he is fined by Durham Constabulary over Beergate.
+Following the 2022 local elections, Abbott said that Keir Starmer should resign if he is fined by Durham Constabulary over Beergate.

+On 24 February 2022, Abbott was one of eleven Labour MPs who signed a statement by the Stop the War Coalition criticising the UK government for "sabre-rattling" over Russia’s invasion of Ukraine and for saying Ukraine has a right to join NATO if it wishes.
+The statement called on NATO to stop its "eastward expansion and commit to a new security deal for Europe".
+All eleven MPs subsequently removed their signatures after being threatened with losing the whip.